Finna-code/IITG2406-T1_JobSched/README.md

 - **GCC or equivalent C++ compiler**
 - **CSV viewer** (optional, for analysis)

+## Function / Program Description
-To run the simulation, simply run the program.
-The program will create a `MasterScheduler` with 128 worker nodes, read jobs from an input file, and simulate for a specified number of days.
-The user has the option to print the jobs to console, after which, the results will be written to a CSV file for further analysis.
+To run the simulation, simply execute the c++ program.
+The program will create a `MasterScheduler` with 128 worker nodes, read jobs from an input file, and simulate for the number of days specified by the user.
+The user will be given the option to print the assigned jobs to the console, after which, the results will be written to a CSV file for further analysis.

+## Graphical Representation
+After running a 7-day test simulation, data was extracted, processed, and visualized in graphs, with key observations documented [here](https://docs.google.com/document/d/1X9xfebqf-s9n5CLhpbNDHrmWkNh-FYddBX4a4Jed29E/edit?usp=sharing)

+## Conclusion
+Through this project, I gained practical insights into distributed job scheduling and resource allocation strategies.
+Analyzing the efficiency of various scheduling policies highlighted the complexities of balancing resource utilization and system performance, which is crucial for optimizing distributed systems.
+Moreover, I also applied concepts of file handling as well as data visualisation to analyse and understand job scheduling.